mbdetering/mbdetering.github.io/weather_tracker.md

     x += 100
 ```

-After implementing these features the gui was completed.
+After implementing these features the gui was completed displaying both current and forecast data for a specified location.